UO-TransizioneDigitaleComunePalermo/mappatura-procedimenti-amministrativi/docs/comune-palermo/opendata-innovazione.md

-Per la continuazione delle iniziative <a href="https://cirospat.readthedocs.io/it/latest/Comune-Palermo-attuazione-CAD.html">vai a questa pagina</a>.
+Per le iniziative dal 2019 in poi <a href="https://cirospat.readthedocs.io/it/latest/Comune-Palermo-attuazione-CAD.html">vai a questa pagina</a>.